testsigmahq/testsigma-docs/src/pages/docs/elements/web-apps/creating-locators-manually-strategies.md

 External Link: [Get Started With Viewing And Changing The DOM](https://developer.chrome.com/docs/devtools/dom/)

 We will be primarily talking about creating the Element locators manually.
-For an easier method, refer: [Create Element using Chrome Recorder](https://testsigma.com/docs/elements/web-apps/record-multiple-elements/)
+For an easier method, refer: [Create Element using test Recorder](https://testsigma.com/docs/elements/web-apps/record-multiple-elements/)

 Elements can be created from the attributes/properties of an HTML Element, using:
 1. Attributes of the element like id, name, placeholder